PanelAlpha Documentation

 1. Delete the service manually from PanelAlpha.

-2. You can also try to recreate the service manually.
-To do so, you will need the username associated with the missing hosting account.
-If you have a backup of the WordPress installation existing on that service, you may also restore it.
+2. Recreate the service manually.
+You will need the username associated with the missing hosting account.
+If you have a backup of the WordPress installation from that service, you may also restore it.

 1. Find the username associated with the missing hosting account:

-2. If WordPress instances were previously installed on the corrupted hosting service, you can restore them now using backups:
+3. If WordPress instances were previously installed on the corrupted hosting service, restore them using backups:

 Problem: The WordPress installation files could not be detected.